crypto101/book/building-blocks.rst

 To rephrase: there are no values of :math:`x` that the substitution box maps to :math:`x` itself, or :math:`x` with all bits flipped.
-This makes the cipher resistant to linear cryptanalysis, unlike the earlier DES algorithm, whose fifth S-box caused serious security problems.
-[9]_
+This makes the cipher resistant to linear cryptanalysis, unlike the earlier DES algorithm, whose fifth S-box caused serious security problems.  [#]_

 .. figure:: Illustrations/AES/SubBytes.svg
    :align: center

+.. [#]
+   In its defense, linear attacks were not publicly known back when DES was designed.

 ShiftRows
 '''''''''